Courses taught in English & in French

 International Ethics and War: A History

-Winter semester 110474
+Summer semester 110474

-Lecture 1: Introduction to international ethics (the views against ethics and norms in international politics and the views in support of ethics and norms in international politics).
+1.Introduction to international ethics (the views against ethics and norms in international politics and the views in support of ethics and norms in international politics).

-Lecture 2: The just war doctrine from antiquity until today, with emphasis on Aristotle, Cicero, Augustine, Aquinas, Vitoria, Gentili, Suarez and Grotius, and concluding with Walzer.
+2.The just war doctrine from antiquity until today, with emphasis on Aristotle, Cicero, Augustine, Aquinas, Vitoria, Gentili, Suarez and Grotius, and concluding with the situation today (Walzer).

-Lecture 3: The roots of humanitarian intervention: just war against tyranny, with emphasis on Vitoria, Gentili, Suarez, Grotius, the monarchomachs and Bodin, and Vattel.
+3.The roots of humanitarian intervention: just war against tyranny, with emphasis on Vitoria, Gentili, Suarez, Grotius, the monarchomachs, Bodin, Vattel and others.

-Lecture 4: International law: the humanitarian intervention juridical debate from the 1830 until the 1930s.
+4.International law: the humanitarian intervention juridical debate from the 1830 until the 1930s.

-Lecture 5: Intervention and non-intervention in political theory during the long nineteenth century: the views of Kant, Hegel, Cobden, Mazzini and J.S.
+5.Intervention and non-intervention in political theory during the long nineteenth century: the views of Kant, Hegel, Cobden, Mazzini and in particular J.S.
 Mill.